AjeetK/so/README.md

-# so - A package that can help to do blackbox monitoring by providing metrics related to system-overview,IOPS,Disks,Memory,CPU etc using a single command.
+# soms - A package that can help to do blackbox monitoring by providing metrics related to system-overview,IOPS,Disks,Memory,CPU etc using a single command.

 A pip package to get different types of system related metrics and values by simply running one command.